akserg/recaptcha/README.md

 API Keys
 --------

 To use reCAPTCHA, you need to [sign up for API](http://www.google.com/recaptcha/admin#whyrecaptcha) keys for your site.
-To take full advatages of ReCaptcha plecase read documentation from original [web site](https://developers.google.com/recaptcha).
+To take full advatages of ReCaptcha please read documentation from original [web site](https://developers.google.com/recaptcha).

 By default, all keys work on "localhost" (or "127.0.0.1"), so you can always develop and test on your local machine.